A buy vs. build analysis often points to buying

 When you lean on your in-house team or outsource software development to external resources, they likely don’t have as much specific insight into the exam problem you’re trying to solve (they primarily just know how to build great software).

 Specialist vendors, on the other hand, are hyper-focused on solving the problem that you’re experiencing.
-At Commandbar, for example, 100% of our R&D time goes into making our specific problem better; it’s not just a one-off project.
+At Command AI, for example, 100% of our R&D time goes into making our specific problem better; it’s not just a one-off project.
 We’re constantly scanning the industry, learning from our customers, and reflecting everything we find back in the product.

 This is the case for any other purpose-built software.
 Just consider this.
 Let’s say you need to create a project management platform to help you organize, plan, and optimize your projects.
 Who do you think is going to create a better product that anticipates even the tiniest details that project management involves: a software development team or an entire team, including software developers but also people in a variety of other departments, who live and breathe project management?